hidrees/wave-tumblog/README.md

                     <div class="authorabout">Author About</div>
                 </div>

-2. While the theme does not show notes for the posts, we should add relevant ones when posting fresh posts anyway because they help with search, both on the blog and when someone searches for those keywords on Google etc.
+2. While the theme does not display notes for posts, we add relevant ones when posting fresh posts anyway to help index them in search.

 ## TODO